michelle3211/311project/project-background/project-background.md

 An explanation of how what each of these components are and how they showcase specific TypeScript language features is given in the following subsections.

-## Write and publish an `npm` module in TypeScript which generates a JSON representation of linkbait articles
+## Write and publish an `npm` module in TypeScript which generates a JSON representation of linkbait articles by taking advantage of type checking.

 We've chosen to publish our project as an `npm` module because, according to [modulecounts.com](http://www.modulecounts.com/), it's the most popular JavaScript (and thus TypeScript) package management format.
 By using a widely-accepted format, we can ensure the core functionality of our project can be reused by other programmers.